 you are invited to a series of events.
 1. a conversation, 2. a film, 3. a traveling collective public grief altar, and 4. an archive of our offerings--to the deceased, to the living, to ourselves, to each other. we begin with a conversation between the creator devynn emory and artist Okwui Okpokwasili, followed by a world film premiere of deadbird. at the end of the film you will be invited to an altar. once you are there, please take a photo of your offering and archive it on this site. please join the procession in this order and direction for the intended collective experience.

-deadbird and its public grief altar project can anybody help me hold this body are touring to the cities of New York, Philadelphia, Portland, and LA. you will be able to screen the film and engage an altar in those cities. the altars will be tended by 4 local BIPOC artists honoring the land they reside on and creating space for you. if you are not in one of the touring cities, or prefer to practice differently, instructions are offered here on how to create a grief space of your own. please find the instructions on how to photograph and upload an image of your offering to the online archive so that we may join in this collective moment together.
+deadbird and its public grief altar project can anybody help me hold this body toured to the cities of New York, Philadelphia, Portland, and is currently touring to Syracuse + Hamilton, NY from oct 13-15, 2022. you will be able to screen the film and engage an altar in those cities. the altars are tended by local BIPOC artists honoring the land they reside on and creating space for you. if you are not in one of the touring cities, or prefer to practice differently, instructions are offered here on how to create a grief space of your own. please find the instructions on how to photograph and upload an image of your offering to the online archive so that we may join in this collective moment together.

 a conversation about the film